TojikCZ/ghia1/docs/index.rst

 In the ideal world installation would be done through `pip install ghia`.
 Because this is a useless school project it's `pip install -i https://test.pypi.org/simple/ ghia-joziftom`

-you can also run `python setup.py install`
+You can also run `python setup.py install`

+Ghia depends on packages mentioned in requirements.txt and for building the docummentation you'll need docs/requirements.txt To install them run `pip install -r path/to/requirements.txt`

 For deployment of the flask app, environment variable GHIA_CONFIG has to be present and has to contain paths to the rule config and the credential config separated by a colon ":"
 Then follow the instructions for deployment on your platform